Slingshot

 Indexer name

-The indexer name generally reflects the host name.
-Setting a custom indexer can be especially useful in a multiple EVO environment.
+The indexer name typically reflects the host name.
+Setting a custom indexer name can be especially useful in a multiple EVO environment.
 Click the pencil to edit the name.

 Multiple EVO environment

-ShareBrowser clients will need to log in to a ShareBrowser database, and if multiple EVOs exist in the environment, each one could have its own database, so it’s useful to select one EVO to store the primary database, and configure other EVOs to index to that central server.
+ShareBrowser clients will typically log in to only one ShareBrowser server, and if multiple EVOs exist in the environment, each EVO may include the ShareBrowser server component, so it’s useful to select one EVO to store the primary database, configure other EVOs to index to that central server, and disable other ShareBrowser servers to prevent users from inadvertently connecting to a secondary server.
 Click the pencil and then toggle “Push metadata to a central EVO” on, and new options will appear.

-HTTPS - All EVOs involved will need to have https configured.
+HTTPS - Disabled by default.
+If enabled, all EVOs involved will need to have HTTPS configured.

 Central EVO IP address - Enter the IP address for the central EVO that holds the primary ShareBrowser database.